mpimd-csc/phgasnets/README.md

 Note the locations of these libraries in case they are not installed through standard package managers.

-The following sequence of commands builds phgasnets.
+The following sequence of commands builds `phgasnets`.

 > Current working directory is assumed as the top-level project directory and the build files will be placed in `build` directory.